 What are high temperature alarms?

-This is what a high temperature alarm looks like on Clever Logger. if this appears on your notifications your logger has recorded higher than usual temperatures from the environment it is sitting in.
+This is what a high temperature alarm looks like on Clever Logger. if this appears on your Locations page, your logger has recorded higher than usual temperatures from the environment it is sitting in.

 For fridges and freezers

 These include opening the fridge too often or for too long.

 You see this as infrequent spikes in temperature, and can usually be tied to busy times of the day or when stock arrives.

 This is typically where the fridge has been over stocked and there is not sufficient airflow.

 It can also be caused by moving a large amount of warm stock into the fridge.

 These include the fridge starting to fail, lack of airflow around the fridge, broken door seals.

 You typically see this in the graph as it going over temperature repeatedly throughout the day and night.